 |Cherry Popping Cider- Dry cider base blended with tart cherry.||Funky Pomace Cider- Inspired by Belgian Lambic beer, presents a medium level barnyard funk with a smooth finish that hints at tartness.||Fruitee Monk- A Semi-sweet cider with an apple blossom floral nose and slight tang that finishes clean and leaves you wanting more.|

 Oklahoma- is a midwestern U.S. state whose diverse landscape includes the Great Plains, hills lakes and forests.
 Oklahoma City, the capital, is home to the National Cowboy and Western Heritage Museum, recognizing the state’s pioneer history, and the Bricktown entertainment district, popular for dining and nightlife.
 It is also known informally by its nickname, "The Sooner State," in reference to the non-Native settlers who staked their claims on the choicest pieces of land before the official opening date and the Indian Appropriations Act of 1889, which opened the door for white settlement in America's Indian Territory.
 The name was settled upon statehood.
 Oklahoma Territory and Indian Territory were merged and Indian was dropped from the name.
 On November 16, 1907, Oklahoma became the 46th state to enter the union.
 Its residents are known as "Oklahomans," or informally "Okies", and its capital and largest city is Oklahoma City.
 A major producer of natural gas, oil, and agricultural products, Oklahoma relies on an economic base of aviation, energy, telecommunications, and biotechnology.
 In 2007, it had one of the fastest-growing economies in the United States, ranking among the top states in per capita income growth and gross domestic product growth.
-Oklahoma is not known for its apple production however it now has its first commercial cider maker, and more to come soon.
+Oklahoma is not known for its apple production however it now has two commercial cider maker, and more to come soon.